-When these sets are used, the model-checker takes advantage of their symmetry.
+Another feature of the language is the scalar type to define scalar sets.
+When these sets are used, the model checker takes advantage of their symmetry.
 Different variants of UPPAAL exist to other specific problem domains.
-UPPAAL-TIGA is based on timed game automata and is targeted towards code synthesis.
-UPPAAL-CORA is designed for cost-optimal reachability analysis.
+UPPAAL-TIGA, [6, 15], is based on timed game automata and is targeted towards code synthesis.
+UPPAAL-CORA, [7, 25] is designed for cost-optimal reachability analysis.
 UPPAAL-PRO extends timed automata with probabilities.

-Further features of UPPAAL include meta variables which can be used to store value like regular variables, however, meta variable are not included in the state inclusion check when doing model checking.
-I.e., two states are considered identical if all but meta variables agree.
+Further features of UPPAAL include meta variables which can be used to store value such as regular variables, however, meta variables are not included in the state inclusion check when doing model checking.
+That is, two states are considered identical if all but the meta variables agree.
 Meta variables are declared using the 'meta' keyword (meta int i).

 Finally, UPPAAL (as of version 4.1) supports stopwatches.
-Stopwatches are like clock variables, however, the progress of stopwatches can be set to either zero or one in locations, which is specified as an invariant (x'==0 for clock x).
-When analyzing models Using stopwatches, UPPAAL computes an finite over-approximation of the state space and is, thus, guaranteed to terminate even though the model checking problem for stopwatch automata is, in general, undecidable.
-Checking properties such as avoidance of deadlocks can be meaningful for stopwatch automata, since if the over-approximation does not have a deadlock then neither will the real system.
+Stopwatches are like clock variables, however, the progress of stopwatches can be set to either zero or one in automata locations, which is specified as an invariant (x'==0 for clock x).
+When analyzing models using stopwatches, UPPAAL computes a finite overapproximation of the state space and is, thus, guaranteed to terminate even though the model checking problem for stopwatch automata is, in general, undecidable.
+Checking properties such as avoidance of deadlocks can be meaningful for stopwatch automata, since if the overapproximation does not have a deadlock then neither will the real system.
 In Section 4, stopwatches are used to model preemptive schedulability problems using UPPAAL.